cnguy/kayn/README.md

 ## Philosophy
 My goal is to make a wrapper that is simple, sensible, and consistent.
 This project is heavily inspired by [psuedonym117's Python wrapper](https://github.com/pseudonym117/Riot-Watcher).
 Look at the [Usage Section](#usage) to see what I mean.

-This is my first try at making an API wrapper.
-I am open to any advice and help!

-***March 28, 2017***

-**I'm pretty proud of the end result.
-The rate limiting isn't the best, but it does work and is enforced per region!
-Also, the method names are kinda iffy (minor inconsistencies), but it works really well for my other project and for when I need a quick script.
-I'll try to improve this library over the next few weeks.**

 ## Installation
 ```
 yarn add kindred-api